redjax/docker_templates/templates/security/docker_vaultwarden/README.md

 # Vaultwarden

-An open source implementation of the Bitwarden server.
+[Vaultwarden](https://github.com/dani-garcia/vaultwarden) is an open source implementation of the Bitwarden server.

 ## Description